On monoid graded semihereditary rings

-It is well known that every (not necessarily graded) injective $R$-module is divisible, and the converse is true if $R$ is a Dedekind domain \cite[Theorem 4.24]{ro09}.
+It is well known that every (not necessarily graded) injective $R$-module is divisible \cite[Corollary (3.17)$^\prime$]{la98}, and a commutative integral domain $R$ is a Dedekind domain if and only if every divisible $R$-module is injective \cite[Theorem 4.24]{ro09}.
 The notion of a graded divisible module was introduced in \cite[Page 47]{rh16} for group-graded modules.
 This notion can be generalized to monoid-graded modules as in the following.
 Recall that a nonzero element $a\in R$ is a \emph{right zero divisor} if there exists a nonzero element $b\in R$ such that $ba=0$.
 The element $a\in R$ is called to be a \emph{right nonzero divisor} if it is not a right zero divisor.

 \begin{definition} Assume that $\Gamma$ is a cancelation monoid.
 A $\Gamma$-graded left $R$-module $M$ is called graded divisible (for short, gr-divisible) if for $\alpha,\beta,\gamma\in\Gamma$ with $\alpha\gamma=\beta$ and every right nonzero divisor $r\in R_{\alpha}$ and every $y\in M_{\beta}$, there exists $x\in M_{\gamma}$ such that $rx=y$. \end{definition}